Generalization capabilities of translationally equivariant neural networks: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Kai Zhou for correspondence.
-DM would like to thank Jimmy Aronsson for valuable discussions regarding group equivariant neural networks.
+We thank Kai Zhou for correspondence.
+DM thanks Jimmy Aronsson for valuable discussions regarding group equivariant neural networks.
 This work has been supported by the Austrian Science Fund FWF No.~P32446-N27, No.~P28352 and Doctoral program No. W1252-N27.
 The Titan\,V GPU used for this research was donated by the NVIDIA Corporation.